Should I Take A Pay Cut To Be Happier? How To Answer Awkward Interview Questions

 “I’m looking for a job, can you help?”
 Your brain doesn‘t know what to do with it.
 There’s not enough clarity for you to take action.

 But if that same person says, “I‘m looking for a job as a pharmacy assistant, can you help?” your brain will go off down the route of trying to remember all the pharmacies you’ve recently been into or walked past, and if you recall seeing a sign saying they‘re looking for an assistant.
 If you know of anyone working in a pharmacy you might ask them if they have a vacancy.
 That afternoon when walking past the pharmacies, you’ll check the windows.
 If you see an online ad for pharmacy jobs you’ll send that person a link.

 Nobody can help you properly if you don’t say what you want.
 So be specific.

 Absolutely no idea what job you‘re looking for?
 That’s OK, that‘s my area of expertise – I’ll get you clear in no time at all.
-Click the button below to apply for a free call with me:
+Click the button below to schedule a (totally free of charge) call with me: